rajesh-s/IBM_quantum_challenge_exercises/README.md

 # IBM Quantum Challenge exercises

 Original version of the exercises in the [IBM Quantum Challenge](http://ibm.co/quantumchallenge).
+This forked repository contains my progress/notes from the challenge as well.

 ## What's in this repository?

 In this repository you will find a copy of the exercises in the [IBM Quantum Challenge](http://ibm.co/quantumchallenge), some useful hints and a live FAQ that we will fill-in as the challenge unfolds.

+My progress/solutions during this challenge is captured [here](./my_solutions/)

 ## I'm stuck.
 How can I solve the exercises?